evkx/evkx.github.io/content/models/volkswagen/id._buzz/ID._Buzz_Pro_LWB/_index.md

 Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has two [regular doors](../../../../technology/doors/) in the first row, [sliding doors](../../../../technology/doors/) in the second row and a tailgate.
 Powered doors are a standard function for the side doors.
+You can choose an option to have the liftgate electrically powered.
+You can also have the liftgate with a kick sensor, making it possible to open it by just kicking the foot under the tailgate.

 There is only one roof option for this model.
 The standard is just a regular roof.